temporal-sa/oai-temporal-wealth-management/src/temporal_supervisor/README.md

 There is a React UX which is where the customer interacts with the application.
-The React UX leverages an API which exposes endpoints to start a workflow, send a prompt, retrieving the chat history, ending the chat.
-It also implements Server Side Events (SSE) which the React UX registers with and allows the back end processes to notify the UX as things change.
-SSE is leveraged as the Open Account child workflow progresses through the different steps.
+The React UX leverages an API which exposes endpoints to start a workflow, send a prompt, retrieving the chat history, and ending the chat.
+The React frontend uses adaptive polling to retrieve new events from Redis, providing real-time status updates as the Open Account child workflow progresses through the different steps.

 The API in turn, communicates with Temporal to start workflows and send signals.
 Finally, the worker contains the two workflows - supervisor and open account - which contain the